American Pitbull Terrier Training Tips

 You can’t expect a Pitbull to figure out what you would like him to do (or don’t want him to do) unless you show him what your expectations are.
-And your Pit won’t be trained properly or be willing to heed your commands unless you use efficient training methods.
+And your Pitbull won’t be trained properly or be willing to heed your commands unless you use efficient training methods.

 A Well-Trained Pit Bull Is One Who: